run-ai/docs/docs/Administrator/Cluster-Setup/install-k8s.md

 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 --kubernetes-version=v1.18.4
 ```

-Save the output of the `kubeadm init` command.
+The `kubeadm init` command above has emitted as output a `kubeadm join` command.
+Save it for joining the workers below.

+Copy the Kubernetes configuration files which provides access to the cluster:

 ``` shell
 mkdir .kube